So you work with a virtual team with members spread across the globe.

-You need to be able to trust your employees when you assign them work but at the same time, you need to keep a track of the work they’re doing.
-Using Productivity Tracker Apps allow you to easily check their progress and holds them accountable for the output at the end of each day.
+You need to be able to trust your employees when you assign them to work, but at the same time, you need to keep track of the work they’re doing.
+Using Productivity Tracker Apps allows you to easily check their progress and holds them accountable for the output at the end of each day.

 TimeDoctor is one such application which you can use.
 It allows you to calculate –

 - Task the employee is currently working on